Tetsuya Chiba

-Tetsuya Chiba (千葉 徹彌 or ちばてつや, Chiba Tetsuya) is a Japanese manga artist famous for his sports stories.
-Chiba's works include Ashita no Joe, his best known work, and Notari Matsutarō.
-Many of his early titles are still in print due to continued popularity.
+Tetsuya Chiba (千葉 徹彌 or ちばてつや, Chiba Tetsuya) is a Japanese manga artist.
+Considered a major figure in the history of manga, many of his early titles are still in print due to continued popularity.

+He is most famous for his sports stories, having been described as "the biggest contributor to the rise of sports manga", in particular for works such as Ashita no Joe, his best known work, and Notari Matsutarō.

 Life

 He was born in Chuo, Tokyo, Japan, but lived most of his early childhood in Shenyang, Liaoning when northeast China was colonized by Japan during the Second Sino-Japanese War.
 His father was working in a paper factory when they lived in China.

 At the end of the Sino-Japanese War, Chiba's family lived in the attic of a work-acquaintance of his father until they could find a way to get back to Japan.
 Two of his younger brothers are manga artists: Akio Chiba, and Shigeyuki Chiba who is almost completely unknown outside Japan, despite writing many popular sports manga in Japan.
 Shigeyuki Chiba works under the pen name Taro Nami.
+He also had another brother name Ken.